cloudspannerecosystem/autoscaler/terraform/cloud-functions/distributed/README.md

     ```

     If you want to manage the state of the Autoscaler in your own Cloud Spanner instance,
-    please create the following table in advance.
+    please create the following table and database role in advance.

     ```sql
     CREATE TABLE spannerAutoscaler (